The Roadmap Slide: Templates and Best Practices for PowerPoint

 Why it fails: Roadmaps that are painful to update don't get updated.
 Teams present outdated plans rather than fight with PowerPoint.

 Fix: Use tools that link to data.
-Deckary's Gantt chart feature creates roadmaps from Excel that update automatically when source data changes.
+Deckary's timeline and Gantt chart feature creates roadmaps from Excel that update automatically when source data changes.

 Mistake 6: No Visual Hierarchy#